Briefings Topics About Subscribe

 The Three Failure Modes Driving Poor Adoption

 The pattern is consistent and well-documented: AI deployed into the EHR, adoption stagnating, vendor promising the next release will fix it.
 It won’t.
-The root cause is almost never the AI itself — it’s the integration architecture.
+The root cause is almost never the AI itself.
+It’s the integration architecture.
 Three compounding failure modes are making it worse.

 1. Alert Volume Is Not Clinical Intelligence

 Rule-based clinical decision support systems were designed to fire alerts whenever a predefined condition is met.
 In isolation, it’s logical.
 At scale, it’s catastrophic.
-A single academic hospital ICU — 66 adult beds — generated over 2 million alerts in a single month.
+A single academic hospital ICU (66 adult beds) generated over 2 million alerts in a single month.
 That’s 187 warnings per patient per day.

 The predictable consequence: approximately 90% of clinical alerts are now ignored due to chronically low signal-to-noise ratios.
-Clinicians have been trained — by the systems themselves — to click through.
+Clinicians have been trained, by the systems themselves, to click through.
 When a genuinely critical signal does arrive, it’s indistinguishable from the noise.
 Alert fatigue isn’t a clinician behavior problem.
 It’s a system design failure.

 2. AI Built Around the EHR, Not the Clinician